 - Spray onto clean sections of hair, at your tips, roots or wherever you need a little brightening.
 This works ever better when used before going into the sunshine, as the citric acid in lemon juice, when exposed to heat, will open the hair cuticles and lift out the pigment.
 This can also be used on darker hair shades for natural highlights.

 - For subtle and beautiful results, leave in.
 No rinsing necessary.

 2. DIY Hair Treatment for Brunettes

-Shout out to all of my fellow brunettes!
+Shout out to all of our fellow brunettes!
 I love being one.
-This DIY recipe gives you a thick, chocolatey paste that you’ll love applying.
+This DIY recipe gives you a thick, chocolatey paste that you'll love applying.

 The cacao powder provides a richness to your brown undertones, penetrating deep into the hair shaft with help from the acids in both yogurt and apple cider vinegar.
 Chocolate on my head?
 Yes, please!